What Are Data Transformation Services? A Practical Guide to AI-Ready Data Pipelines

 - Code extensions for engineers (SQL, Python, custom functions)

-- Ability to apply transformations upstream (before data lands in warehouse)
+- Ability to apply transformations upstream before data lands in a warehouse

 Governance & Observability